jeroenweustink/slim-rest-api/README.md

-# SLIMful
+# Slim REST API
 ***

-SLIMful is a JSON REST API build with the use of [Slim Framework](http://www.slimframework.com) and [Doctrine](http://www.doctrine-project.org).
+This is a JSON REST API build with the use of [Slim Framework](http://www.slimframework.com) and [Doctrine](http://www.doctrine-project.org).

 ## Installation

 ### Git clone
 To get the latest source you can use git clone.

-    $ git clone https://github.com/jeroenweustink/SLIMful.git /path/to/slimful
+    $ git clone https://github.com/jeroenweustink/slim-rest-api.git /path/to/slim-rest-api

 ### Composer
 Installation can be done with the use of composer.
 If you don't have composer yet you can install it by doing: